rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 ```

 Now that we have one parser that will match a sequence of characters and another that will match an arg,
-we can create a parser that will match either a sequence of characters or an arg by combing the two other parsers using the [[orElse|com.rayrobdod.stringContextParserCombinator.Interpolator.orElse]] operator.
+we can create a parser that will match either a sequence of characters or an arg by combing the two other parsers using the [[orElse|name.rayrobdod.stringContextParserCombinator.Interpolator.orElse]] operator.
 The `orElse` operator creates a parser that will attempt the left parser,
 passing the result of left parser if the result was a success,
 otherwise attempting the right parser and passing that result.